voorhoede/interview-exercise/readme.md

 Please don't spend days on it, keep it simple!
 If you have any questions now or along the way, please do contact us.
 We are very eager to see what you come up with.

 Good luck and have fun!

+---
+[^1]: Note that because it runs on the free tier of Now.sh, it needs to spin up if it isn’t used for a while